-“It’s so nice to see you up so early in the morning,” Goodbye started, leaning on the fence and watching as Daisy struggled to collect their mail, “usually you’re still asleep now, aren't you?”
+“It’s so nice to see you up so early in the morning,” Goodbye leaned on the fence and watched as Daisy struggled to collect their mail, “usually you’re still asleep now, aren't you?”

 Daisy’s face scrunched up.
 It was unfortunate that Daisy had even a single neighbor, and it was even more unfortunate that it was Goodbye.
 The fact that he lived just one slightly long walk away aggravated Daisy to no end.

 “I... fell asleep earlier.”

 “Ooh!
 At a reasonable time early, or, early-afternoon early?”